akuklev/HOCC/overview.md

         a n : Noun-Phrase
 ```

-While some formalized languages only have a finite number of sorts, complex formalized languages
+While some formalised languages only have a finite number of sorts, complex formalised languages
 have a whole infinite algebra of types, where types can be composed by such operations as cartesian
 product or disjoint sum.
 In this case it becomes non-trivial to see if a particular expression has
 a required type to be used as a constituent for some particular formation rule.
 Algebra of types